 The responsibility for risk assessment in the context of human rights and modern slavery has been delegated by the Board to the Head of Human Resources.

-We assess risk using the Slavery and Trafficking (Sal) Risk Assessment template.
-The most recent assessment was carried out by the Head of Human Resources and the Finance Director.
+We assess risk using the Slavery and Trafficking (SaT) Risk Assessment template.
+The most recent assessment was carried out by the Head of Human Resources and the Finance Director in March 2021.
 We will review, at least annually, how we operate in the light of this assessment to ensure the embedding of respect for human rights and zero tolerance of modern slavery.